 No mitigation has been identified over and above those which have been summarised above for general recreational pressure.
+No adverse effect on integrity of the SPA/Ramsar site

 Contamination from emissions to water as a result of increased industrial use or increased housing density.
 This could be a result of increased pollution per se or an increase in the number of pollution sources, or both.
 An increase in water pollution could result in cumulative effects on the qualifying interests.
 For example, if the quality of the feeding habitat becomes poorer, this could reduce the number of birds that any one area can support.
 This pollution can also affect mudflats, sandflats and Salicornia vegetation, for example by siltation leading to degradation and reduced productivity (applicable to SAC, SPA and Ramsar).